 What to Expect:

-- Fireworks and Parades: Spectacular displays are held across the country.
+- Fireworks and Parades: Grand shows are held in the country.

-- Cultural Events: Emirati culture includes local musical performances with dancing alongside exhibitions showing native heritage.
+- Cultural Events: Emirati culture incorporates local music with dancing as well as exhibitions of the native heritage.

 Tips for You: